 There are no exchange control regulations.
 Payment in foreign currency is possible if the parties have agreed such form of payment.
 In order to enforce a guarantee (as an accessory obligation), it is required that the secured obligations comply with certain requirements, and in case of obligations governed by foreign law and subject to foreign jurisdiction, exequatur procedures have to be conducted.
 Subject to Law No. 18,010 regarding lending operations, transactions agreed in a foreign currency shall be payable according to the seller exchange rate applicable on the date of payment, which must be certified by a Chilean commercial bank.
 Please refer to our answers to questions 7.2, 7.3 and 7.7 in regard to the enforcement of foreign judgments procedure.

 3 Collateral Security

 3.1 What types of collateral are available to secure lending obligations?

-Securities can be classified into two main groups: (i) guarantees over assets or rights in rem; and (ii) personal guarantees.
+Lending obligations can be (i) secured by security granted over collateral, creating rights in rem, and (ii) guaranteed by personal guarantees.